Learn more about the astonishing group of speakers who will share bold ideas, tough truths and jaw-dropping creative visions at TEDWomen 2021.

 In a previous life, Salahuddin was an energy economist and development professional advising governments and private organizations in different countries on energy policy, projects and pricing.
 She lives and works in Pakistan and the Netherlands, and she loves running.

-Gala Marija Vrbanic is the founder of Tribute Brand, a high-end digital fashion brand, and YCY, a software development fashion tech house focused on AR (augmented reality).
-Her aim is to shift the traditional fashion system into a new era.
-Her company is known as one of the biggest pioneers in this field and is famous for its characteristic contactless and cyber aesthetics.
+Gala Marija Vrbanic is the founder of Tribute Brand, a high-end digital fashion brand and fashion tech house developing various utilities for digital fashion.
+They are known as one of the biggest pioneers in the field and famous for their characteristic contactless and cyber aesthetics.

 Christina Tosi founded Milk Bar in 2008 in order to bake outside the lines and turn the dessert world upside down.
 Offering treats like layer cakes with unfrosted sides, cereal milk soft serve ice cream and "compost" cookies, she quickly won respect and awards for doing things her way.
 Milk Bar products are now available through 13 bakery locations throughout the United States as well as via an online care-package site and product lines in grocery stores such as Target and Whole Foods.